 Fishway Facilities

 Fish passage in the upstream direction is not recommended for the Project because of the possibility of alewife being introduced into Green Lake and contaminating water withdrawn for the Green Lake National Fish Hatchery (GLNFH) with alewife-borne diseases, because of potential effects on resident fish, and because of potential mechanical problems at the GLNFH filtration plant from large numbers of out-migrating alewives.
-To prevent fish from migrating upstream over the dam into Green Lake, the Project proposed, with concurrence from Interior and MDEP, to maintain the pre-existing fish screens at the crest of the project dam.
-The Project also proposed, at the request of Interior and MDEP, to install screens at the project intake with a maximum mesh size of 2 inches to prevent adult salmonids from moving out of Green Lake.
+To prevent fish from migrating upstream over the dam into Green Lake, the Project proposed, with concurrence from Interior and MDIFW, to maintain the pre-existing fish screens at the crest of the project dam.
+The Project also proposed, at the request of Interior and MDIFW, to install screens at the project intake with a maximum mesh size of 2 inches to prevent adult salmonids from moving out of Green Lake.

 Article 28 of the existing license requires Licensee to install screens at the project intake to minimize mortality due to entrainment and to prevent out-migration of adult salmonids from Green Lake.
 (FERC, 1984)